 Phentermine/topiramate (MD: -7.97; 95% CI: -9.28 to -6.66) and the GLP-1 receptor agonists (MD: 5.76; 95% CI: -6.30 to -5.21) were the most effective at helping participants achieve percentage and absolute body weight change from baseline, and all drugs except levocarnitine were associated with a reduction in body weight.
 For the categorical outcome of weight loss of at least 5% or 10% body weight, phentermine/topiramate, GLP-1 receptor agonists, and bupropion/naltrexone were the most effective at helping participants achieve these categorical outcomes, and more than doubled the proportion of participants receiving these interventions losing at least 5% or 10% body weight compared to participants who were receiving lifestyle modification alone.
-In post-hoc analyses, semaglutide (separate from the other GLP-1 agonists) demonstrated the largest percent weight loss of at least 5% and 10%.
+In post-hoc analyses, semaglutide (separate from the other GLP-1 agonists) demonstrated the largest percent weight loss (MD: -11.41; 95% CI: -12.54 to -10.27) and had the highest likelihood of achieving target weight loss of at least 5% and 10%.
 In terms of subgroup effects, participants receiving GLP-1 receptor agonists achieved a greater amount of weight loss if they were non-diabetic, compared to participants who had diabetes.
 However, this has low credibility due to inconsistency across studies.

 Quality-of-life outcomes were available in 15 trials that looked at health-related quality of life scores, and in seven trials that assessed depression, and included the drugs phentermine/topiramate, bupropion/naltrexone, GLP-1 receptor agonists, and orlistat.
-All drugs in this network except orlistat helped improve quality of life, improvements in depression scores from baseline were not statistically significant.
+All drugs in this network except or listat helped improve quality of life, improvements in depression scores from baseline were not statistically significant.
 For secondary outcomes, GLP-1 receptor agonists significantly reduced HbA1C levels when compared to lifestyle modification alone, and orlistat significantly reduced LDL cholesterol compared to lifestyle modification.
 GLP-1 receptor agonists and phentermine/topiramate were associated with the largest reductions in systolic blood pressure.